CORDEX-be2/ValEnsPy/docs/contribution_pages/dev_notes.rst

   #.
 Check if the dependency is written in the `pyproject.toml` file.
 (Do not make changes in it.)

-* Adding a new module
+* Adding a new module (adding new files to automatically document).

   #.
 Add the module in the toctree of `docs/API_doc`

+* Pre-commit

+  #.
+Run Pre-commit before merging for code formatting and linting.